I've seen 'Eat Pray Love' - I know what to expect, says Derek Cheng.

 At least the media is not blind to this misery - the fourth estate can be a force for change, in the name of what is right and just and true.
-In between stories about famine, political struggles, or war, viewers in non-delayed bliss can actually catch a glimpse of delayed passengers slouched in cushioned chairs, hiding their torment in wi-fi devices or in desperate situations, conversation with each other.
+In between stories about famine, political struggles or war, viewers in non-delayed bliss can actually catch a glimpse of delayed passengers slouched in cushioned chairs, hiding their torment in wi-fi devices or, in desperate situations, in conversation with each other.

 But the anger people feel over delayed flights is a symptom of a wider issue.
 Travelling to poor countries has become such a trial.
 There was this one time, in Phnom Penh, Cambodia, when I got out of my air-conditioned taxi to this horrific humidity.
 It was gross.
 I was sweating instantly.
 And then, without a warning of any kind, at least five moto-drivers approached and asked me if I needed a ride.
 To the royal palace, maybe?

 To the food market? suggested another.
 I realise it is an overcrowded profession, but can't they have the respect and decency to organise themselves in an orderly fashion, and have one driver approach one tourist?
 Preferably with a translator, so we can discuss prices with someone fluent in our own language.
 I haven't travelled this far to an exciting, new part of the world just to be inconvenienced.